vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 ## For how long is a payment reserved?

 That depends.
-Vipps does not control the behavior of the customer's card or account.
+We don't control the behavior of the customer's card or account.

-The details may change, but the information below is the best Vipps can offer.
+The details may change, but the information below is the best we can offer.

 * VISA reservations are valid for 7 days (but only 5 for Visa Electron).
   The banks will release the reservation after 4-7 days, but if the capture is done within the 7 days, VISA guarantees that the capture will succeed.
-  Vipps' PSP is Adyen, and they have some documentation for [VISA reservations](https://docs.adyen.com/online-payments/adjust-authorisation#visa).
+  Our PSP is Adyen, and they have some documentation for [VISA reservations](https://docs.adyen.com/online-payments/adjust-authorisation#visa).

 * MasterCard reservations are valid for 30 days.
   The banks may release the reservation before this, but if the capture is done within the 30 days, MasterCard guarantees that the capture will succeed.
-  Vipps' PSP is Adyen, and they have some documentation for [Mastercard reservations](https://docs.adyen.com/online-payments/adjust-authorisation#mastercard).
+  Our PSP is Adyen, and they have some documentation for [Mastercard reservations](https://docs.adyen.com/online-payments/adjust-authorisation#mastercard).

-Vipps cannot and does not automatically change the status of a reservation.
+We can't and don't automatically change the status of a reservation.

-If a capture attempt is made more than 7 days (VISA) or 30 days (MasterCard) after the payment has been initiated, and* the reservation has been released by the bank in the meantime, Vipps will make a new payment request to the bank.
+If a capture attempt is made more than 7 days (VISA) or 30 days (MasterCard) after the payment has been initiated, and* the reservation has been released by the bank in the meantime, we will make a new payment request to the bank.
 If the account has sufficient funds, the payment will be successful.

 If the user's account has insufficient funds at this time, the payment will either succeed and put the customer's card/account in the negative (as an overdraft), or fail because the customer's card/account cannot be put into the negative - for example youth accounts.
-Vipps cannot know in advance what will happen.
+We can't know in advance what will happen.

 It is also possible that the card expires, is blocked, etc. somewhere between the time of reservation and the time of capture.
-Vipps cannot know in advance what will happen.
+We can't know in advance what will happen.

 In many cases the bank will have a register of expired reservations, and they will force the capture through if the account allows this.